Wendy Close, Prestige Insurance Holdings

 Prior to taking up her current role she worked for a number of FTSE 100 companies including global FMCG Reckett Benckiser, where she was Global HR Director role, Executive HR Director at Coutts and she had 11 years with RBS in a variety of HR roles.

-An experienced Organisational Development Consultant he was previously Head of the HSC Leadership Centre which is responsible for providing organisational and leadership development support to Northern Ireland Health and Social Care and the Northern Ireland Fire and Rescue Services.
+Will is an experienced Organisational Development Consultant and is currently the Assistant Head of Centre at the Health and Social Care (HSC) Leadership Centre, which is responsible for providing organisational and leadership development support to Northern Ireland Health and Social Care and the Northern Ireland Fire and Rescue Services.

-He has over 25 years’ experience working at a senior and executive level and is the lead for number of regional agendas including executive development, team based working, quality improvement, succession planning and talent management.
+Will has over 25 years’ experience working at a senior and executive level and is the lead for number of regional agendas including executive development, public sector development, team based working, quality improvement, succession planning, workforce modernisation and talent management.
 He is Course Director for the MSc in Business Improvement at the Centre delivered in collaboration with Ulster University.
 Will is also involved in a number of significant and complex workforce reviews and modernisation initiatives across the system.

 Will holds an MBA in Health and Social Care Management, and Chartered Fellowship of CIPD.
 He is also involved with several local charities in a Director/Trustee capacity, including Childrens Heartbeat Trust.